ScriptBasic/WinPBX/docs/OpenGL Procedures.md

 # <a name="AfxGlutDodecahedron"></a>AfxGlutSolidDodecahedron / AfxGlutWireDodecahedron

-Renders a solid dodecahedron (12-sided Platonic solid).
-The **AfxGlutSolidDodecahedron** procedure renders a dodecahedron whose corners are each a distance of sqrt(3) from the origin.
+Renders a dodecahedron whose corners are each a distance of sqrt(3) from the origin.
 The length of each side is sqrt(5)-1.
 There are twenty corners; interestingly enough, eight of them coincide with the corners of a cube with sizes of length 2.

 ```
 SUB AfxGlutSolidDodecahedron